farcasterxyz/docs/docs/reference/actions/spec.md

 # Actions Specification

 Actions let developers create custom buttons which users can install into their action bar on any Farcaster application.
+Think browser extensions, but for casts.

 Like [Frames](../frames/spec.md), actions are an open standard for extending casts with new kinds of interactions.
 Actions and frames are composable, enabling developers to create interactive, authenticated applications that work across Farcaster clients.

-Developers have used actions to add features like translation, moderation tools, and tipping to Farcaster clients.
+So far, developers have used actions to add features like translation, moderation tools, and tipping to Farcaster clients.

 ## Defining actions